-Andrew is a Research Fellow at SPERI and Professor of Politics and Head of the Department of Politics.
+Andrew is a Research Fellow at SPERI and Professor of Politics in the Department of Politics and International Relations.
 He is also a Honorary Professor in the School of Politics and International Studies at the University of Queensland.

 Further information about Andrew can be found here.